Consistency and the exclusion core in object allocation with co-ownership: Refined exclusion core

-\item If $ o $ points to an agent but a cycle does not form, move the agent pointed by $ o $ to the top of the current order of agents. \end{itemize} In each step, either at least one agent is removed, or no agent is removed but the order of agents is updated.
-If no agent is removed in a step, then after finite steps, either an agent will be removed or a cycle will form.
-So, the algorithm must stop in finite steps. \end{quote}

-By choosing different initial order $ \rhd $, YRMH-IGYT finds different allocations.
-We call them the \textit{outcomes} of YRMH-IGYT and prove that they are in the refined exclusion core.\footnote{Example \ref{Example:YRMH-IGYT:subset:Refined EC} in Appendix \ref{appendix:omittedexamples} shows that YRMH-IGYT may not find all elements of the refined exclusion core.}
+In each step, either at least one agent is removed or the order of agents is updated.
+If no agent is removed in a step, then after finitely many steps, an agent must be removed or a cycle must form.
+So, the algorithm must stop in finite steps.
+Different choices of the initial order $ \rhd $ may yield different allocations.
+We call them the \textit{outcomes} of YRMH-IGYT.
+We show that each of them belongs to the refined exclusion core.

 \begin{lemma} Every outcome of YRMH-IGYT belongs to the refined exclusion core. \end{lemma}